MultiSafepay/docs/content/payments/checkout/payment-components/_index.md

 ---
 Payment Components are building blocks for embedding payment methods directly into your checkout page that:

-- Provide a seamless checkout experience to increase [conversion](/getting-started/glossary/#conversion-rate).
+- Provide a seamless checkout experience to increase [conversion](/getting-started/glossary/#conversion-rate)
-- Encrypt customer payment details for secure processing.
+- Encrypt customer payment details for secure processing
-- Shift responsibility for [PCI DSS compliance](/faq/general/multisafepay-glossary/#payment-card-industry-data-security-standard-pci-dss) to MultiSafepay.
+- Shift responsibility for [PCI DSS compliance](/faq/general/multisafepay-glossary/#payment-card-industry-data-security-standard-pci-dss) to MultiSafepay

 ## Integration